selwynpolit/d9book/book/nodes_n_fields.md

 }
 ```

 Here is a function which reads and writes multivalue fields safely.
-You
-pass it the `$node->field_name` and then it builds and returns an array formatted for updating the field data.
+You pass it the `$node->field_name` and then it builds and returns an array formatted for updating the field data.
 It can also update it if you pass in a value.

 I think it could be genericized further -- we'll see.
-(TODO: genericize
-this -- maybe call it saferMultiValueField() or
+(TODO: genericize this -- maybe call it saferMultiValueField() or smarterMultiValueField()).
-smarterMultiValueField())

 ```php
 public static function getMultivalueFieldArrayOfValues($values_field_data, $vote_number = 0, $new_value = NULL, $field_type = 'value', $default_value = NULL) {